-The nice thing about a second wedding, from the point of view of capturing emotions on film, is that there are added layers of family dynamics for the wedding photographer to work with.
-Many brides and grooms who get remarried have children from their previous relationships, and those sons and daughter are frequently old enough to play key roles in the new marriage celebration.
-This leads to some very meaningful and beautiful photos of the bride or groom interacting with and sharing emotions with their offspring.
-And in the case of the bride featured in this image, it is sometimes even possible to get pictures of a bride or groom having a special moment with several generations of family.
+The other thing we have learned about photographing second weddings is the importance of getting pictures of family.
+Obviously, images of parents, grandparents, siblings, aunts, uncles and cousins are a critical part of any complete wedding album.
+A Northern Virginia wedding photographer must work doubly hard to get those shots at a second wedding, though.
+That is because those matrimonial events typically have added layers of family dynamics.
+If you are getting remarried, you might very well have children from your previous relationship.
+Those sons and daughter are very likely to be old enough to play key roles in your new marriage celebration.
+This leads to some very meaningful and beautiful photos of you and your future spouse interacting with and sharing emotions with them.
+And, as in the case of the bride featured in this image, it can sometimes even mean you get pictures of you or your intended having a special moment with several generations of family.

 The lovely bride pictured here tied the knot in an intimate wedding ceremony at Top of the Town, a wedding venue in Arlington, Virginia, with one of the best views of the Washington, DC, skyline in the entire metro area.
 She and her husband-to-be got mostly ready elsewhere and arrived at the event location just before the ceremony began.
 The bride-to-be did still need to get into her wedding dress, though, and Top of the Town’s staff graciously found some space for her to do her final preparations.
 Her mother, her sister and her teenaged daughter crowded into the room to help zip up the dress, put on the veil and do some final primping.
 While they were fussing over their daughter/sister/mother, the bride started smiling and laughing at all the attention, and that is when we took this picture.